ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 12. You now have your Client ID and Client Secret.
 Save them in a secure place, we will be using these later!
 13. Click "Library" from the left side menu, and use the search bar and type in "Gmail API".
 Click on it and then click "Enable"

-# Gmail API Access and Refresh Tokens
+# Gmail API - Access and Refresh Tokens

-1.
+1. Note: you will need to go through the same steps to get a new Access and Refresh Token every 7 days (the refresh token expires after 7 days)